-Barry’s Bagels gets our top pick as the place for fresh bagels in the city.
-An Everything Bagel slathered in rich cream cheese is a great way to start the day.
+Barry’s Bagels gets our top pick as the place for fresh bagels in Dublin, OH.
+An Everything Bagel slathered in rich cream cheese is a great way to start the day!

 For brunch in Dublin, Ohio on the weekend, head to Matt the Miller’s Tavern for omelets, mimosas and build-your-own Bloody Marys.

 Just need a fresh-brewed coffee?
 Sweetwaters Coffee and Tea at Bridge Park ranks as one of the best coffee shops in Dublin, Ohio.

 Lunch in Dublin, Ohio